7 Day Meal Plan for Kidney Disease: Foods To Eat and Avoid

 Here are some of the high-calcium foods to avoid in your 7 day menu for renal diet:

-• Dairy Products: Milk, cheese, and yogurt can be problematic for those prone to calcium stones.
+• Dairy Products: Milk, certain cheeses, and yogurt can be problematic for those prone to calcium stones.

-• Calcium-Fortified Foods: Some cereals, orange juice, and non-dairy milks.
+• Calcium-Fortified Foods: Some cereals and non-dairy milks.

 3. High-Purine Foods